Hispanic American Historical Review

 HAHR publishes peer-reviewed articles featuring original, innovative research and pathbreaking analysis.
 Each issue also contains a comprehensive book review section, which provides commentary on every facet of scholarship on Latin American history and culture.
 The journal periodically publishes special features, such as forums and commentary, archival notes, and special issues.

-The editorial office of the journal returned to Duke University in 2012, and since then the senior editors of HAHR have been committed to developing the journal’s digital footprint.
+The editorial office of the journal currently resides at Pennsylvania State University.
+The senior editors of HAHR have been committed to developing the journal’s digital footprint.
 Take a look at the News/Events section of the HAHR webpage for further information, forums, and blogs dedicated to the development of HAHR‘s digital community on Latin American and Caribbean history.